ychen306/llvm-autotuner/README.md

 ### extract-loops
 Splits a module into multiple modules given loops that the user wants to extract.
 After running the program, there will be n + 1 new modules, where n is the number of loops specified by the user.
 ### instrument-loops
 Inserts instructions to profile all top-level loops within a module.
-The module should have `main` defined.
 After instrumenting the module, use `llvm-link` to link with `prof.bc`.
-Instrumented module will automatically dump the profile output to `prof.out.csv`.
+Instrumented module will automatically dump the profile output to `prof.out.csv` after execution.

-For example, to profile top-level loops in `fib.bc`, one can
+For example, to profile top-level loops in `fib.bc`, one can do
 ```shell
 ./instrument-loops fib.bc -o fib.prof.bc
 # make generates `prof.bc'